Keinberger/miden-inheritance-vaults/TUTORIAL.md

 ### Step 2: Building the core vault script

+#### Disclaimer about Miden Assembly

+Miden Assembly is a low-level, stack-based language which works primarily with operand instructions and manipulating stack.
+If you are unfamiliar with working with low-level languages, you can read our comprehensive documentation on Miden Assembly and learn how it works.

+You can find the docs here: [Miden Assembly Documentation](https://0xmiden.github.io/miden-docs/glossary.html?highlight=assembly#miden-assembly)

 Now let's dive into the Miden Assembly code for creating our inheritance vault.
 Think of it as the "Smart Contract Code" of our Vault.

 To get started, let's create a new directory and file for our Note code: